 Rhode Island declared its independence two months before the other 12 colonies got around to formally breaking ties with King George III.

 On May 4, 1776, the General Assembly of the Colony of Rhode Island declared its absolute independence from Great Britain.
 The members voted nearly unanimously, thus making Rhode Island the first independent sovereign state in the western world.

-The colony drew on its traditions of radical religious dissent and protecting its commercial interests.
+The colony drew on its traditions of radical religious dissent and protection of its commercial interests.
 Newport and Providence, both prosperous centers of transatlantic trade, sheltered pirates and smugglers.
 Britain wanted that stopped.
-So Rhode Island merchants chafed at the mother country’s attempts to tighten control over commercial shipping in Narragansett Bay.
+Rhode Island merchants chafed at the mother country’s attempts to tighten control over commercial shipping in Narragansett Bay.

 Insult and Injury

 Many Rhode Island merchants engaged in the triangle trade.
 They sold rum to Africa in exchange for slaves.
 Then they sold slaves to West Indian sugar plantations in exchange for molasses, an ingredient in rum.

 Parliament passed the Sugar Act of 1764, raising the tariff on molasses.
 That provoked Rhode Islanders into attacking the customs ship HMS St. John that year.
 In 1769, Rhode Islanders burned another customs ship, HMS Liberty, in Newport Harbor.

 In 1772, the British customs ship HMS Gaspee grounded near Warwick.
 Abraham Whipple and John Brown led the Sons of Liberty in attacking, looting, boarding and burning the vessel.
 A Royal Commission of Inquiry charged the men with treason, and the prospect of Americans going to England for trial sent an alarm through the colonies.
 Ultimately the Commission dropped the matter.